coreinfrastructure/best-practices-badge/doc/criteria.md

 </dd><dt><i>Rationale</i>:<dt> <dd>If a project needs to be built but there is no working build system, then potential co-developers will not be able to easily contribute and many security analysis tools will be ineffective.
 Reproduceable builds counter malicious attacks that generate malicious executables, by making it easy to recreate the executable to determine if the result is correct.
 By itself, reproducible builds do not counter malicious compilers, but they can be extended to counter malicious compilers using processes such as diverse double-compiling (DDC).
 </dd></dl></li>

-<li><a name="crypto_used_network"></a>(Future criterion) The project SHOULD NOT use unencrypted network communication protocols (such as HTTP and telnet) if there an encrypted equivalent (e.g., HTTPS/TLS and SSH), unless the user specifically requests or configures it.
+<li><a name="crypto_used_network"></a>(Future criterion) The software produced by the project SHOULD support secure protocols for all of its network communications, such as SSHv2 or later, TLS1.2 or later (HTTPS), IPsec, SFTP, and SNMPv3.
+Insecure protocols such as FTP, HTTP, telnet, SSLv3 or earlier, and SSHv1 SHOULD be disabled by default, and only enabled if the user specifically configures it.
+If the software produced by the project does not support network comunications, select "not applicable" (N/A).
  (N/A allowed.) <sup>[<a href="#crypto_used_network">crypto_used_network</a>]</sup></li>

-<li><a name="crypto_tls12"></a>(Future criterion) The project SHOULD, if it supports TLS, support at least TLS version 1.2.
+<li><a name="crypto_tls12"></a>(Future criterion) The software produced by the project SHOULD, if it supports or uses TLS, support at least TLS version 1.2.
 Note that the predecessor of TLS was called SSL.
+If the software does not use TLS, select "not applicable" (N/A).
  (N/A allowed.) <sup>[<a href="#crypto_tls12">crypto_tls12</a>]</sup></li>

-<li><a name="crypto_certificate_verification"></a>(Future criterion) The project MUST, if it supports TLS, perform TLS certificate verification by default when using TLS, including on subresources.
+<li><a name="crypto_certificate_verification"></a>(Future criterion) The software produced by the project MUST, if it supports TLS, perform TLS certificate verification by default when using TLS, including on subresources.
+If the software does not use TLS, select "not applicable" (N/A).
  (N/A allowed.) <sup>[<a href="#crypto_certificate_verification">crypto_certificate_verification</a>]</sup><dl><dt><i>Details</i>:<dt> <dd>Note that incorrect TLS certificate verification is a common mistake.
 For more information, see <a href="http://crypto.stanford.edu/~dabo/pubs/abstracts/ssl-client-bugs.html">"The Most Dangerous Code in the World: Validating SSL Certificates in Non-Browser Software" by Martin Georgiev et al.</a> and <a href="https://blogs.gnome.org/mcatanzaro/2016/03/12/do-you-trust-this-application/">"Do you trust this application?" by Michael Catanzaro</a>.
 </dd></dl></li>

-<li><a name="crypto_verification_private"></a>(Future criterion) The project SHOULD, if it supports TLS, perform certificate verification before sending HTTP headers with private information (such as secure cookies).
+<li><a name="crypto_verification_private"></a>(Future criterion) The software produced by the project SHOULD, if it supports TLS, perform certificate verification before sending HTTP headers with private information (such as secure cookies).
+If the software does not use TLS, select "not applicable" (N/A).
  (N/A allowed.) <sup>[<a href="#crypto_verification_private">crypto_verification_private</a>]</sup></li>

 <li><a name="hardened_site"></a>(Future criterion) It is SUGGESTED that the project website, repository (if accessible via the web), and download site (if separate) include key hardening headers with nonpermissive values.
  <sup>[<a href="#hardened_site">hardened_site</a>]</sup><dl><dt><i>Details</i>:<dt> <dd>Note that GitHub is known to meet this.
 Sites such as https://securityheaders.io/ can quickly check this.
 The key hardening headers are: Content Security Policy (CSP), HTTP Strict Transport Security (HSTS), X-Content-Type-Options (as "nosniff"), X-Frame-Options, and X-XSS-Protection.
 </dd></dl></li>

-<li><a name="hardening"></a>(Future criterion) It is SUGGESTED that hardening mechanisms be used so software defects are less likely to result in security vulnerabilities.
+<li><a name="hardening"></a>(Future criterion) It is SUGGESTED that hardening mechanisms be used in the software produced by the project so that software defects are less likely to result in security vulnerabilities.
  <sup>[<a href="#hardening">hardening</a>]</sup><dl><dt><i>Details</i>:<dt> <dd>Hardening mechanisms may include HTTP headers like Content Security Policy (CSP), compiler flags to mitigate attacks (such as -fstack-protector), or compiler flags to eliminate undefined behavior.
 For our purposes least privilege is not considered a hardening mechanism (least privilege is important, but separate).
 </dd></dl></li>
 </ul>